tobega/tailspin-v0/TailspinReference.md

 be used as a state, with the same name as the processor.
 In that case, the templates in the "constructor" section get exposed as messages.

 ## Types
-Tailspin takes a practical approach to types, making it easy to use, yet trying to get the necessary support for program correctness that a good type system can provide.
+Tailspin takes a practical approach to types, making them easy to use, yet trying to be "helpfully annoying" to get the necessary support for program correctness that a good type system can provide.
 The ideal is for types to be analyzed at compile time (or in static analysis), but it's better to get runtime type errors than unnoticed incorrect results.